-Primary Care and community staff continue to work together to actively promote the importance of childhood immunisations at every contact.
+5 Yrs (2 dose) Primary Care and community staff continue to work together to actively promote the importance of childhood immunisations at every contact.
 The Health Visiting service was involved with the Summer Community events in Swansea and Neath Port Talbot during 2019 where the importance of immunisations were promoted.

-% uptake of MMR 5 Yrs (2 dose) Swansea & NPT Suicide and Self-Harm Prevention Works
+Swansea & NPT Suicide and Self-Harm Prevention Workshop